gabriel-inf/mrm-backend/README.md

 - `GET /api/projetodedb/basicas/2` - Returns a list of all rent contracts which are on going or have an on going additive in the DB in json format with information on their customer and additives.
 - `GET /api/projetodedb/basicas/3/from/:start_date/to/:end_date` - Returns the total revenue for the period between the `:start_date` and `:end_date` in json format. **Obs:** Use the dates in format `YYYY-MM-DD`
 - `GET /api/projetodedb/basicas/4` - Returns a list of all stock items in the DB that are set as needing maintenance in json format with item events and supplier information
+- `GET /api/projetodedb/basicas/5` - Returns a list of all stock items in the DB that are set as being in maintenance in json format with item events and supplier information

 ## Database Diagram